abhi8080/PHP-Laravel-API/README.md

-#PHP-Laravel-API-Tutorial
+## PHP-Laravel-API-Tutorial
 A tutorial I followed to learn Laravel framework to create a REST API.
+Do a "composer install" when downloading locally.